jaezeu/hello-flask/README.md

 You may have to run the commands below in sudo if your user is not in a docker user group.
 To run docker as a non root user: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user

 ```
 # Build a docker image locally
 docker build -t flask-app .

 # Listing your built images
 docker images

-# Starting your local container with port mapping
+# Starting your local container with port mapping from host port to container port(-p) and in detached mode(-d)
 docker run -d -p 8080:8080 flask-app

+# List your running containers
+docker ps

 # List all your containers(Running and stopped)
 docker ps -a